hotero001/IoT-blinds-2/README.md

 Second version of the IoT blinds app.
 Getting a little better.
 Baby steps.
 I am located on Documents/pitch_perfect on your local machine.
+Try using if statements to get the buttons to alternate between one on and the other off